googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 - Once the fonts are in the `dev-sandbox`, we can add them to the [to_sandbox.txt list](https://github.com/google/fonts/blob/main/to_sandbox.txt).
 The API engineers then push the list of families in `sandbox`.
 - From there an onboarder can check if the fonts look alright in `sandbox`, and if that is the case, they can add them to the [to_production.txt list](https://github.com/google/fonts/blob/main/to_production.txt).
 The API engineers can then push the families onto the [fonts.google.com](https://fonts.google.com), available to the public.

-This process takes 2 to 4 weeks, because the push to sandbox or production only happens in alternance once a week — if not less.
+This process takes 2 to 4 weeks, because the push to sandbox or production only happens once every alternating week — if not less frequently.

 You see the importance of the issues and the pull requests (PR) in the graphic.
 We try to keep connected the issue and the PR that fixes it, but we do track them on different boards.
 The **Google Fonts board tracks the issues** (that are our link to the upstream repos), and the **Traffic Jam board tracks the PRs** (that are our link to the servers and the API).